Hamdan-B/FoodiesHub/README.md

 - Check Firestore security rules
 - Verify Storage security rules
 - Ensure admin email matches in rules and `.env`

-## License

-This project is created for educational purposes as a Final Year Project.

 ## Development